albarji/proxTV/README.md

 ####Generating docs

-Documentation is available only at http://pythonhosted.org/prox_tv/.
+Documentation is available at http://pythonhosted.org/prox_tv/.
 Nevertheless if you would like to compile the docs yourself you just need to run

     make html

 in the docs/ folder.
 The documentation will be generated in the doc/_build/html/index.html file.
+During the generation process the following packages will be needed:

+- **sphinxcontrib-napoleon**
+- **sphinx_rtd_theme**

 ###Usage